Name: Grappas Girl

 THOMPSON THOROUGHBREDS HINCHINBROOK FILLY

 Thompson Thoroughbreds Australia are offering shares in this filly by Hinchinbrook that was bought out of the Scone Yearling sale in May.
 Now two-years-old the brown filly is the first public offering from the TTSC’s Authorised Representative, Thompson Thoroughbreds Australia Pty Limited.

 Helvetica is by the Group 2 San Domenico stakes winner Zariz (by Mukaddamah) and is a half-sister to stakes winning The Mikado and black-type placegetter Brilliant Chapter.

 The family received another injection of black-type when Rising Red won the Group 3 BRC Premier’s Cup in Queensland during the winter coming off a solid third in the Group 3 Chairman’s Handicap – now a five-year-old the gelding finished runner-up to Night’s Watch in the Group 3 Foundation Cup at Caulfield after a good effort first up.

 Other hardy black-type winners include Princess Talaria (six wins); Mustard (17 wins), Silver Flyer (15 wins) Mishani Warrior (10 wins) and Sir Moments (nine wins).

-This brown filly is Helvetica’s second foal the first Bold Arial (by I Am Invincible) is now three-years-old (five starts and two placing’s), the third is a yearling colt by Eurozone.
+This brown filly is Helvetica’s second foal the first Bold Arial by I Am Invincible is now three-years-old having eleven starts, for three wins (Metro win at Flemington 12th January 2019) and two placings, the third is a yearling colt by Eurozone.
 Last spring Helvetica was served by the Group 3 winner Super One (by I Am Invincible).

 NOT ENOUGH?
 By Hinchinbrook winner of the Listed Canonbury Stakes (1100 m.) on debut and was able to make it two black type wins from as many starts adding the Group 3 Skyline Stakes (1200 m.) a month later.

 Well supported by breeders’ Hinchinbrook covered 119 mares in his first season at stud for an advertised fee of $16,500.00 (inc. GST) – six seasons on with 265 runners; 167 individual winners, as August 28th, 14 of them are stakes winners another 15 are stakes placed with those performances seeing the horses service fee rise to $44,000 (inc. GST) before an accident at the stud in July cost the horse his life.